AmasaDelano/dungeon-land/markdown/06_05_Paladin.md

 # The Paladin

 Hell awaits.
 An eternity of torment in fire or ice or whatever best suits the sins of the damned throngs of Dungeon World.
 All that stands between the pits of that grim torture and salvation is you.
 Holy man, armored war machine, templar of the Good and the Light, right?
 The cleric may say his prayers at night to the gods, dwelling in their heavens.
-The fighter may wield his sharp sword in the name of “good” but you know.
+The fighter may wield his sharp sword in the name of "good" but you know.
 Only you.

 Eyes, hands, and sweet killing blow of the gods, you are.
 Yours is the gift of righteousness and virtue.
 Of justice.
 Vision, too.
 A purity of intent that your companions do not have.